Person holding a sore heel needing heel pain - plantar fasciitis treatment

-Plantar fasciitis is the most common cause of heel pain.
+Plantar fasciitis is the most common cause of heel pain we see.

 There a many ways to stretch or loosen the plantar fascia, but my favourite and simplest is to get a tennis ball, place this on the ground and in a sitting position, roll your foot over the tennis ball.
-You want enough downward force to have an uncomfortable stretch sensation, but it shouldn’t be painful, you don’t want to do any further damage.
+You want enough downward force to have an uncomfortable stretch or massage sensation, but it shouldn’t be too painful, you don’t want to do any further damage.

 Looking for an Adelaide Podiatrist near Burnside or Woodville?